jaalto/project--ddns-updater/README.rst

 3. Copy the TOKEN or PASSWORD from your account depending on used DDNS service.

-4. Configure update interval for a cronjob.
+4. Configure update interval for a cron job.

 After setting up configuration files, call program once from command line to seed the initial IP.
 After that cron takes care of updates. ::